ajdavis/toro/doc/index.rst

 The Wait / Notify Pattern
 =========================

-Toro's primitives follow a "wait / notify pattern": one coroutine waits for notification from another.
-Let's take :class:`Condition` as an example:
+Toro's :ref:`primitives <primitives>` follow a "wait / notify pattern": one coroutine waits to be notified by another.
+Let's take :class:`Condition` as an
+example:

 .. doctest::